Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 \begin{remark} In a combinatorial model category no smallness hypothesis needs to be made because all objects are small.
 In a cellular model category, the assumption that the domains of $J$ are small relative to cofibrations is included.
 As these hypotheses are standard when working with left Bousfield localization, we shall say no more about the additional smallness hypothesis placed on $J$ above. \end{remark}

 \begin{corollary} Suppose $\M$ is a left proper model category cofibrantly generated by sets $I$ and $J$ in which the domains of maps in $J$ are small relative to $I$-cell and are cofibrant.
-Then $\M$ can be made tractable. \end{corollary}
+Then there exist a set of generating cofibrations $I'$ with cofibrant domains. \end{corollary}

-\begin{remark} Note that this corollary does not say that any left proper, cofibrantly generated model category can be made tractable.
-There is an example due to Carlos Simpson (found on page 199 of \cite{simpson-book}) of a left proper, combinatorial model category which cannot be made tractable.
+\begin{remark} Note that this corollary does not say that any left proper, cofibrantly generated model category has generating sets $I$ and $J$ with cofibrant domains.
+There is an example due to Carlos Simpson (found on page 199 of \cite{simpson-book}) of a left proper, combinatorial model category that has no such sets $I$ and $J$.
 In this example the cofibrations and trivial cofibrations are the same, so cannot be leveraged against one another in the way we have done above. \end{remark}

 We are now prepared to prove Theorem \ref{thm:PPAxiom-nontractable}.

 \begin{proof}[Proof of Theorem \ref{thm:PPAxiom-nontractable}] First, if $L_\C$ is a monoidal Bousfield localization then every map of the form $f\otimes id_K$, where $f\in \C$ and $K$ is cofibrant, is a $\C$-local equivalence.
 This is because $f$ is a $\C$-local equivalence and cofibrant objects are flat in $L_\C(\M)$.
 We turn now to the converse.